See latest advice for UoN community and details of how to report symptoms or test results

-There are a number of summer schools and short-term programmes available to students at the University of Nottingham based in various institutions worldwide.
-Available programmes vary from year to year, however we traditionally offer various destinations across East and Southeast Asia, Europe and North America.
+Available programmes vary from year to year, however we traditionally offer a range of summer schools across East and Southeast Asia, Europe and South America.

 The summer schools application is competitive and open to all undergraduate students.
 For some programmes, priority will be given to students from the relevant school as confirmed in the summer school details.
 Students will be assessed on the following criteria: